-OLAP Council White Paper
+OLAP Council White Paper Introduction

 The purpose of the paper that follows is to define On-Line Analytical Processing (OLAP), who uses it and why, and to review the key features required for OLAP software as referenced in the OLAP Council benchmark specification.